jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * _If a team, will the team be comprised of other interns or will I join an existing team of employees?_
 * _Will the project be a separate stand-alone project, or will it be integrated within your product?_
 * _Will I get exposure to Generative and Agentic AI?
 If so, how much?_
-* _If so, then which ones and to what degree?_
+* _If so, then which ones do you use and to what degree do you use them?_
 * _How will this internship make me a better Software Engineer?_

-Search for internship questions on the internet as well as [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html).
+Search for internship questions on the internet as well as ask [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) to generate a few for you.
 You'll need to weed through these results to find questions that feel comfortable to you, but you may find a few that you really like.

 If the interviewer repeatedly asks you if you have any additional questions, you can usually decline after they have already answered a few.